rocicorp/diff-server/README.md

 be used by humans, while Noms stores mainly data structures, and is intended to be used by software.
 But you could actually implement Replicant with Git instead of Noms — it would just be a lot slower and harder to build.

-Replicant builds on the Noms data model by annotating each commit with the transaction function and parameters that created it.
+Replicant builds on the Noms data model by annotating each commit with the transaction function and parameters that created it (see "Noms Schema" for details on how transactions are recorded).
 Since transactions are pure functions, this means that any node can execute a commit's transaction against its parent commit and arrive at the exact same commit.

 A replicant _client_ (a mobile app embedding the Replicant client library) progresses by executing a transaction against its latest local commit.
 The transaction that was executed, including its parameters, are recorded in the new commit, and it becomes the new latest.

 Periodically, the client _synchronizes_ with its server, sending its latest local commits, receiving the rest of the merged history in exchange, and integrating it into its local state.
 See "Synchronization" for details.

-# Noms Schema
+## Schema

 These types describe the Noms data that is used to track history on both the client and server.
 They are written in [NomDL](https://github.com/attic-labs/noms/blob/master/go/nomdl/parser.go#L82), the type definition language for Noms.
 But you don't need to know Noms or NomDL in detail to be able to follow along.

-## Normal Commit
+### Normal Commit

 This is the basic commit in Replicant that records a transaction having been run.
 To replay this transaction, execute the transaction specified by `.meta.tx` against the single parent commit, if any.